Crime victims’ data revealed by two police forces in FoI responses

 A joint statement said: “Norfolk and Suffolk Constabularies have identified an issue relating to a very small percentage of responses to Freedom of Information (FOI) requests for crime statistics, issued between April 2021 and March 2022.

-“The data impacted was information held on a specific police system and related to crime reports.
-The data includes personal identifiable information on victims, witnesses, and suspects, as well as descriptions of offences.
-It related to a range of offences, including domestic incidents, sexual offences, assaults, thefts and hate crime.
+Suffolk Police clarified that the raw data was contained in an Excel spreadsheet which was “hidden” within the files.

+The force added that it could not be seen by simply opening the files and that anyone accessing it would need to know what they were looking for.

-“A full and thorough analysis into the data impacted has now been completed, and today we have started the process of contacting those individuals who need to be notified about an impact to their personal data.
+“A full and thorough analysis into the data impacted has now been completed, and today we have started the process of contacting those individuals who need to be notified about an impact to their personal data,” the joint statement continued.

 “This will be done via letter, phone, and, in some cases, face to face, depending on what information was impacted and what support is required.